bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. The pop-up window containing the album images.

 == Changelog ==

+= V4.3.1 - 09.06.2015 =
+* NEW : We added functionality for disable rewriting templates after plugin update.
+* NEW : We added 'width' and 'height' attributes to the 'img' HTML tag.
+* Update : The French language file is updated.

 = V4.3.0 - 18.05.2015 =
 * Update : We updated all functionality for wordpress 4.2.2.